askaf11/Portfolio-Website/README.md

 <h1>Portfolio Website</h1>

-<p align="justify">This is my personal <a href="https://askaf11.github.io/Portfolio-Website/" target="_blank">portfolio website</a> showcasing my skills, projects, and professional background.
+<p align="justify">This is my personal <a href="https://askaf11.github.io/Portfolio-Website/" target="_blank">Portfolio-Website</a> showcasing my skills, projects, and professional background.
 The website is designed to be a single-page application with smooth navigation and responsive design..</p>

 <a href="https://askaf11.github.io/Portfolio-Website/">![Portfolio Website Preview](assets/img/Web-Banner-5.webp)</a>